Smiley-McSmiles/jellyman/README.md

 * **Version Download** - Download an available Jellyfin version from the stable repository.

-    └── _Provides a list of currently installed versions of Jellyfin for you to download._
+    └── _Provides a list of Jellyfin versions for you to download._

 * **Version Switch** - Switch Jellyfin version for another previously installed version.